Mock Draft NFL - 2025 NFL Mock Draft

 Shemar Stewart, EDGE, Texas A&M

 If the Bengals hope to land an EDGE at this spot, they should have several viable options from which to choose.
-Stewart has been rising up draft boards during the pre-draft evaluation process and it's entirely possible he'll be gone well before Cincinnati goes on the clock.

 18. Seattle Seahawks